Cold email mistakes to avoid if you wanna get more replies

 good example of establishing relationship with prospect first

-Why this outreach approach works?
+Why does this outreach approach work?

 • CTA is asking for a quick chat rather than asking for a free download or purchase